Testing Biased Randomization Assumptions and Quantifying Imperfect Matching and Residual Confounding in Matched Observational Studies: Quantifying observed covariates' residual confounding in matched samples

 \end{definition}

+The residual sensitivity value $\underline{\widetilde{\Gamma}}$ is a measure of residual confounding from observed covariates in the matched-pair data.
+Any valid test of Assumption \ref{assum: biased randomization inference} can in principle be inverted sequentially to define the RSV, though we focus on the RSVs derived from SS-CPT and CBT in this article.
+It is an interesting research topic to explore other powerful statistical tests for Assumption \ref{assum: biased randomization inference}.

-Residual sensitivity value $\underline{\widetilde{\Gamma}}$ is a measure of the level of residual confounding from observed covariates in the matched pair data.
-By definition, if the randomization assumption cannot be rejected at level $\alpha$, then $\overline{p}_{\Gamma = 1,\textsf{two-sided}} \geq \alpha$ and hence $\underline{\widetilde{\Gamma}} = 1$.
-The residual sensitivity value $\underline{\widetilde{\Gamma}}$ serves at least two practical purposes.
-First, a large $\underline{\widetilde{\Gamma}}$ value signals poor balance after statistical matching and empirical researchers may consider improving the current matched comparison; see Section \ref{subsec: improve balance} below for some useful strategies and methods to this end.
-Second, residual confounding from observed covariates needs to be taken into account in the downstream outcome analysis; the randomization-based outcome analysis needs to relax the randomization assumption and report a bounding $p$-value corresponding to taking $\Gamma = \underline{\widetilde{\Gamma}}$ in a biased randomization scheme.
-We do need to point out again that although $\underline{\widetilde{\Gamma}}$ provides a measure of residual confounding due to observed covariates after matching, which may be used as the smallest degree of deviation from the randomization assumption, a sensitivity analysis is still much needed to examine situations where the unmeasured confounding is present and $\Gamma > \underline{\widetilde{\Gamma}}$.
-Researchers should not confuse the proposed residual sensitivity value $\underline{\widetilde{\Gamma}}$ with the sensitivity value $\widetilde{\Gamma}$ in \citet{zhao2018sensitivity}, which measures the minimum strength of unmeasured confounding needed to qualitatively alter the outcome analysis.
+By definition, if the RA cannot be rejected at the level $\alpha$, then $\overline{p}_{\Gamma = 1,\textsf{exact}} \geq \alpha$ and hence $\underline{\widetilde{\Gamma}} = 1$.
+The RSV $\underline{\widetilde{\Gamma}}$ serves at least two practical purposes.
+First, a large $\underline{\widetilde{\Gamma}}$ signals poor balance after statistical matching and empirical researchers may consider improving the current matched comparison; see Section \ref{subsec: improve balance} below for some useful strategies and methods for this purpose.
+Second, residual confounding from observed covariates needs to be taken into account in the downstream outcome analysis; the randomization-based outcome analysis should relax the RA and report a bounding $p$-value corresponding to taking $\Gamma = \underline{\widetilde{\Gamma}}$ in a biased randomization scheme.
+We do need to point out again that although $\underline{\widetilde{\Gamma}}$ provides a measure of residual confounding due to imperfect matching on observed covariates, which represents the smallest degree of deviation from the RA, a sensitivity analysis is still much needed to examine the possibility of unmeasured confounding.
+Researchers should not confuse the proposed RSV with \citet{zhao2018sensitivity}'s sensitivity value, which measures the minimum strength of unmeasured confounding needed to qualitatively alter the outcome analysis.